dmentipl/dotfiles/README.md

 # dotfiles

-> dotfiles for macOS and Linux machines
+> dotfiles for macOS and Linux machines with nix

 ## Description

 This is a set of dotfiles and installation scripts appropriate for machines running macOS and Linux using [nix](https://nixos.org/).

-The main aim is to have the following* installed and configured:
+The main aim is to have the following installed and configured:

 > fish, fzf, git, neovim, starship, tmux, vscode